 The best part about ceramic tiles is that they are highly waterproof, easy to clean and maintain, and long-lasting.
 On the downside, they’ll feel cold on your feet without any heating mechanism, which will add to the expenses.
 However, if you’re looking for a long term solution in a flooding basement, this is it.

 If you’re in need of a much more reasonable option, you can get your concrete basement floor treated with an epoxy sealant.
 That is called epoxy sealed concrete flooring.
-Epoxy sealer is a clear substance which turns into a sturdy, durable, and impact-resistant material upon application.
-You can simply apply it on your current cement or concrete floor.
+Epoxy sealer is a clear substance that turns into a sturdy, durable, and impact-resistant material upon application.
+You can simply apply it to your current cement or concrete floor.

 Many brands offer colored epoxy sealants as well.
 Most people prefer the clear substance in its original form, pigments are added to cater to the client’s needs.
 If you want to go for the original version for your basement, it’s a great idea.